The RE Store’s Seattle and Bellingham field crews teamed-up this June to deconstruct a house in West Seattle, and yours truly lived to tell the tale.

 Step One: Working from the top down, remove shingles and underlayment; toss gingerly from roof while taking care to avoid hitting those working below.
 Next, remove plywood decking and pull skip sheeting.
 Repeat as necessary to achieve desired result.

 Step Two: Remove all interior fixtures (plumbing and electrical), cabinetry, doors, windows, flooring, and other hardware.
-Ensure water and electrical power supplies are shut off prior to beginning this step.
+Shut off water and electrical power supplies prior to beginning this step.

 Step Three: Working from the interior, pull drywall to expose studs.
 Working from the exterior, remove all siding to expose plywood sheeting.
 Next, remove sheeting and wave to crew members working inside.